enishoca/pimatic-mochad-monitor/README.md

 Turn the hallway light on/off based on motion sensor X-10 device I-1:

-Add the following under devices - make sure pimatic-log-reader plugin has been installed, and you have verified that the mochad-monitor is successfully logging to the file.
+Add the following under devices - make sure pimatic-log-reader plugin has been installed, and you have verified that the mochad-simple is successfully logging to the file.

 ```
     {